 Although it is not listed as a side effect of phentermine, anecdotal evidence shows that many women experience changes to their period when taking the medication.
-Discussions on the phentermine forum indicate that the following changes have all been experienced by our forum users:
+Discussions in the Facebook support group indicate that the following changes have all been experienced by our phentermine users:

 - Missed periods (no menstrual flow for over 40 days)

 - Late periods (5 or more days overdue, according to usual cycle)

 - Early periods (5 or more days early, according to usual cycle)

 - Heavier or prolonged periods

 - Infrequent menstruation (only 4 to 9 periods in a year, medically known as Oligomenorrhea)

 - Frequent menstruation (more than 17 periods in a year, medically known as Polymenorrhea)